prebid/prebid.github.io/dev-docs/bidders/visx.md

 `GBP`, `PLN`, `CHF`, `SEK`.
 Defaults to `EUR`.
 If your Ad Server uses `EUR`, you don't need any additional currency settings.
 If you would like to trade with VIS.X in a currency different from `EUR`, you should implement some additional settings.

-1. Download and configure the Prebid.js Currency module.
+1. Download and configure the Prebid.js Currency module

 `http://prebid.org/dev-docs/modules/currency.html`

-2. Setup the currency in Currency config.
+2. Setup the currency in Currency config

 a) If your Ad Server uses the currency from the list of VIS.X supported currencies (e.g. `GBP`), use the following settings: